 - Inventory what you are doing, data capturing, what people are sharing, and how they are sharing.
 What is the current landscape?

 - Share this landscape with everyone in the company and ask, What are we missing?
 Is this what you currently do?
 What steps are we forgetting?

 - As a team, identify what you want to keep doing, plus why you want to keep doing it.
 Identify what you want to stop doing and why you want to stop doing it.

 - Compare what you are doing to what you are mandated to do (required by external governing bodies)… consider whether you need to keep doing those things the way we are currently doing them.

 - Identify what you want to do more of and differently.

 - Work to create small experiments to make changes from #5.

-- Encourage people doing the work to monitor what they are doing from #6 and ask themselves, What about what we are doing do we want to keep doing?
+- Encourage people doing the work to monitor what they are doing from #6 and ask themselves, What about what we are doing?
+Do we want to keep doing it?
 What about what we are doing do we want to stop doing?
 Create a way to document and chart responses.

-- If it is useful return back to #1 and start again.
+- If it is useful, return to #1 and start again.